Deformation-obstruction theory for diagrams of algebras and applications to geometry: Applications to geometry

 \subsection{Acknowledgements}

 The first named author learned much of the deformation theory from Wendy Lowen as well as Pieter Belmans and Hoang Dinh Van during a visit to Antwerp and it is a great pleasure to thank them all.
 The first named author also thanks the Studienstiftung des deutschen Volkes for support.
-Part of this work was completed at the Max Planck Institute for Mathematics in Bonn and we are grateful for the excellent resources and working conditions there.
+A large part of this work was carried out at the Max Planck Institute for Mathematics in Bonn and we are grateful for the excellent resources and working conditions there.